outdated file headers: still at version 3.2.0

 Hm, it seems this is my old CVS legacy.
 Point is we have to automate this, otherwise it won't work, but there is no $Id$ in git.
 So how about autoconf/cmake macros that get expanded only when making a distribution?
 Something that is built into make dist ?

-#5 Updated by Erik Lindahl over 9 years ago
+#5 Updated by Erik Lindahl about 10 years ago

 Well, copyright-wise people have said "in principle it could help you with enforcement, but I wouldn't want to be on the defending side with the year-line as my only argument".